How to choose the best UK law school

 Studying your law course in the UK can be rewarding and exciting.
 Most law schools are highly reputable and the degrees conferred on the students are recognised anywhere in the world.
 However, with so many reputable schools in sight, choosing the best UK law school can be a painstakingly gruesome affair.

-You need to look at it from your own perspective – what law school is best for you?
+It is a good idea to book yourself onto an online law school open day so you can talk to the academics and virtually tour the facilities to give yourself a better sense of the law school.
+But don't forget that you need to look at it from your own perspective – what law school is best for you?
 And when choosing for YOUR best UK law school it is wise to consider location, league tables, tuition fees, campus and learning environment.

 According to the majority of league tables the top three best law schools in the UK are: University of Cambridge, London School of Economics and University of Oxford.
 It is important to note that the league table is constantly revised, as a result, the top one university in 2012 might move downwards by 2013, so make sure you always check for the most up-to-date edition of league tables.